Muhameed06/TestingWeatherApp/README.md

 Settings Screen:

-* Features a toggle button to switch between Kelvin and Celsius units for temperature.
+* Features a toggle button to switch between Fahrenheit and Celsius units for temperature.
 * The selected temperature unit is applied immediately upon toggling and is reflected on the WeatherPage.

 ### Instructions